 The Biomass Action Plan highlights the potentials for bioenergy in Germany.
 Beside the description of the proportion that is already being used, it points out utilisable reserves.
 Regarding this, it contains the strategies of the German Government to increase the share of bioenergy from RES in the sectors heating & cooling, electricity and transport, and the adopted measures in this context.

-Likewise, in its Energy Concept, in which bioenergy is an integral part of Germany's overall concept for energy supply in the future, the German Government declares its commitment to the expansion of the three areas – heat, electricity and fuel from sustainable use of biomass.
+Likewise, in its Energy Concept, in which bioenergy is an integral part of Germany's overall concept for energy supply in the future, the German Government declares its commitment to the expansion of the three sectors: heating & cooling, electricity and transport deriving from RES.
 The Energy Concept formulates guidelines for an energy supply that is reliable and affordable and environmentally friendly.
 As part of this, a long-term strategy, looking as far into the future as 2050, maps out the path for the far-reaching conversion to renewable sources.
-As a result of the Fukushima catastrophe in spring in 2011 the intention is to implement the Energy Concept even faster than it was originally planned.
+As a result of the Fukushima catastrophe in spring in 2011, the intention is to implement the Energy Concept even faster as originally foreseen.

-Important measurable criteria of the Energy Concept:
+Important measures of the Energy Concept: